By Craig Neil. This post includes affiliate links.

 Why is it called Dean Village?

 The name ‘dean’ derives from the old Scots word ‘dene’ which means deep valley.
-This refers to the valley that is now spanned by the 106-foot-high, four-arched Dean Bridge.
+This refers to the valley that the 106-foot-high, four-arched Dean Bridge now spans.

 What is Dean Village famous for?